radian-software/selectrum/README.md

 ### Variables

-You can adjust settings per session by adjusting the user option variables locally in `minibuffer-with-setup-hook`.
-Additionally the following variables can be used to adjust session behavior:
+You can use the variable `selectrum-is-active` to check if the current minibuffer session is a Selectrum one.
+To session settings you can set the user option variables locally in `minibuffer-with-setup-hook`.

+Additionally the following variables can be used to adjust session
+behavior:

 * `selectrum-move-default-candidate`

-For more information, see their docstrings.
+For more information, see the respective docstrings.

 ## Contributor guide